 Cardamom is the quintessential flavor of the holidays in Scandinavian countries.
 I hadn’t used it much before moving to Minnesota, where Swedish and Norwegian baking is part of the fabric of this community’s tradition.
-It is also the perfect spice for pears, which have such a subtle flavor and absorb the intense spice when poached.
-I started with very firm pears and poached them slowly, so they would take on as much of the cardamom poaching liquid as possible.
-After the pears were poached to the point of just succumbing to the tines of a fork, but not too soft as to be mushy, I put them in a cardamom and orange cake batter, that I adapted from a Bake from Scratch recipe.
-When I put the pears into the batter they want to slump into the cake and bake under the surface.
-I did a little MacGyver engineering and secured them upright in the pan, so they would be standing straight when they came out of the oven.
-I must say that I was pretty pleased with the results.
-Recipe below.
+It is also the perfect spice for pears.
+When I put the pears into the batter of this pear-cardamom cake they want to slump into the cake and bake under the surface.
+I discovered that by checking the pears after 20 minutes of baking to make sure they’re upright in the pan, they stand straight when they come out of the oven.
+I must say I’m pretty pleased with the results.
+Updated recipe from my book, Zoe Bakes Cakes, below.

 This weekend represents the transition between summer vacation and the start of the school year.
 It’s not the official change of seasons, but it might as well be.
 It is also when we switch from summer fruits to the fall harvest.
 Apples and pears are making their way onto the pages of instagram, but the summer fruits are still around too.
 This Pear Raspberry Upside-Down Cake is the gate between the seasons.
 It’s the best of summer and the celebration of what is to come this fall.
 You can certainly make this without the raspberries, but they really brighten up the flavor and add a pop of color, which will be so longed for in a couple of months.